Pheubel/VR-Minor/XR Development/XR Development.md

 Now I wanted to add some simple systems to get more out of my sounds by either playing a random one from a select list or by looping a specific part of the clip.

-For looping audio i wanted to have a bit more control on how the clip was looped, as some mid sections of a clip could be repeated indefinitely if wanted.
+For looping audio I wanted to have a bit more control on how the clip was looped, as some mid sections of a clip could be repeated indefinitely if wanted.
 This behavior would be well suited for moving the arms of the robot, as in real life you can hear the motor spin up, a whizzing noise when it moves and the brakes engaging when it stops moving.
-@import "./DocAssets/LoopingSoundPlayer.cs"

 In order to prevent things from sounding the same sometimes different clips should be played when doing the same action.
-@import "./DocAssets/RandomSoundPlayer.cs"
+To do this I randomly pick a sound from a list of sounds that are applied to the object.

 Something that I noticed pretty quickly is that my systems are quie limited in what they can do and user friendliness.
 The looping audio for example is clunky to use as it relies on setting the boundaries with the sample number.